BahugunaSaumya/SoftwareEngineering-TCD/README.md

 This branch contains the assignment to wrtie a Biography ona Software Engineer,I chose to write on Linus Torvalds the principal engineering behind Linux and git.

+Biography-with-citation is another  pdf file of my Biography assignment I forgot to export the citation from my word file.

 DAG:-